aleshaleksey/fansys23/06-abilities.md

 |I|1|You can move up to your movement speed without penalties to maintain stealth|
 |II|2|You can run while stealthed (no stealth penalty), as long as you have some concealment|
 |III|3|You can sprint wile stealthed (no stealth penalty), as long as you have some concealment|

 ___
-#### Sniper

-**Type**: (Natural, Class A/B)

-**Description**: When you are "stealthed" and make a ranged attack from concealment, and the attack misses the target, it does not reveal your position to the target.

-**Prerequisite**:
-- SP dice total of 10
-- At least 2 ranks in "stealth".
-- Proficiency with at least one ranged/thrown weapon that is not a firearm or seige weapon.

-___
 #### Speed